justinrgarrard/world-of-naevis.net/docs/character_creation/race/halfling.md

 # Halfling

-Halflings have isolated themselves from the struggles of the other Kindred races.
-They live as nomads in winding caravans, carrying trade across all nations.
-They have no homeland to speak of, though many tribes maintain semi-permanent residences in the [Nameless Desert](../../the_frontier/nameless_desert).
+Halflings live as nomads in winding caravans, carrying trade across all nations.
+They have no homeland to speak of, though many tribes maintain semi-permanent residences in the [Nameless Desert](../../lore/nameless_desert).

 {: .language}
-> **Halfling** is the language of [alchemy](../../gear/alchemics/index).
+> **Halfling** is the language of [alchemy](../../gear/alchemics).
 Nearly all recipes are written in the language and use the halfling measurement system.
 Proficient characters receive a 20% discount when buying alchemics, like potions.

 #### Lightfoot Halfling